Dantara/project-I/README.md

-# ProjectI
+# Project-I

-ProjectI is compiler for generic Pascal-like imperative language with execution on top of Java Virtual Machine.
+Project-I is compiler for generic Pascal-like imperative language with execution on top of Java Virtual Machine.

 *NOTE*: This application is created for education purpose.